ryanurban/Orbit/README.md

-# Jigsaw Framework
+# Orbit Framework

 **Version**: 1.0

+Orbit is a web development framework to assist you in getting your WordPress (or a static) site setup, configured, and into orbit quickly so you can focus your development time on building your project.

-A starting point and framework used by me (aka Fringe Development) with a focus on creating customized WordPress themes.
-Jigsaw is built to help in putting together solid, responsive, websites with an emphasis on building bespoke WordPress themes (or a static site if you want), utilizing all my favorite other frameworks.
+Orbit is a framework with a focus on creating customized WordPress sites, quickly, and is also built to help in putting together solid, responsive, sites utilizing all my favorite frameworks.

-Jigsaw has been put together to save me development time implementing my current, favorite approach towards building sites.
+Orbit has been put together to save me development time implementing my current, favorite approach towards building sites.

 This framework contains various bits shared from the best developers and frameworks around the web including: